-Each day in the routine of business there is an opportunity under standing order 75 for senators to discuss a matter of public importance or debate a matter of urgency.
-This opportunity arises after “Discovery of formal business” on Mondays, Tuesdays and Wednesdays and after “Motions to take note of answers” on Thursdays.
+On Mondays, Tuesdays and Wednesdays in the routine of business there are up to two opportunities under standing order 75 for senators to discuss a matter of public importance or debate a matter of urgency.
+These opportunities arise after “Discovery of formal business”.

 1. What’s the difference?

 The difference is a procedural one.
 A matter of public importance (MPI) is proposed to the Senate for discussion.
 There is no question before the chair so no vote is taken at the end of the discussion.
 A matter of urgency, however, takes the form of a motion:

 That in the opinion of the Senate the following is a matter of urgency:

 The motion, moved without notice, is debated and the question is put at the end of the debate or when the time allowed for the debate expires.
 The matter of urgency should not itself be framed as a substantive motion (for example, “That the Senate condemns…”).